nitrictech/docs/docs/reference/nodejs/v0/storage/bucket-file-uploadurl.md

 ---
-title: bucket.file.geUploadUrl()
+title: bucket.file.getUploadUrl()
-description: Get a upload url for a file from a bucket.
+description: Get an upload URL for a file from a bucket.
 ---

-Create a upload url for a file within a bucket.
+Create an upload URL for a file within a bucket.

 ```javascript
 import { bucket } from '@nitric/sdk';